slotix/dbconvert-streams-website/docs/guide/dbs-docker.md

     user: root
     ports:
       - 9090:9090
-    volumes:
+    # volumes:
-      - ./_storage/prometheus:/prometheus
+    #   - ./_storage/prometheus:/prometheus
 ```

-You can run multiple instances of **Target writer** to improve overall performance.
-Just uncomment _dbs-target-writer-2_ and _dbs-target-writer-3_ services to distribute processing of multiple INSERT statements between several target writers, greatly speeding up the whole process.
+To improve overall performance, you can run multiple instances of the "Target writer" by adding the `dbs-target-writer-2` and `dbs-target-writer-3` services.
+This will distribute the processing of multiple `INSERT` statements among several target writers, greatly speeding up the entire process.

 Please copy content of the docker-compose config above and save it as `docker-compose.yml` file.

 Also you can download [docker-compose configuration file](https://github.com/slotix/dbconvert-streams-public/blob/be59cabcda3f3ccb340bdb8b40b5cfb31b1917ab/docker-compose.yml) from github repository.